edeyrnion/KleinerKerkerKriecher/README.md

 ## How to run

-This is a demo to demonstrate a method of procedural map generation using several algorithms.
-Open the projekt.
 Open the project in Unity and run.

 ## What it does

+A demonstration of procedural map generation using several algorithms.

 ![Image 1](/screens/img1.jpg?raw=true)